 The amount generally billed is the expected payment for emergency or medically necessary services from patients, and/or a patient's guarantor.
 For qualifying uninsured patients, this amount will not exceed a rate that will be determined utilizing a Look Back Method described in §1.50®-5(b) (3) of the Internal Revenue Service Code.
 The Look Back Method will be based on Medicare fee-for-services together with all private health insurers paying claims.
-The claims to be included in the AGB calculation will be claims allowed during the prior twelve month calendar year period.
-The numerator will be comprised of all allowed claims from Medicare fee-for-service claims and all private health insurers paying claims inclusive of amounts for co-insurance, co-payments and deductibles.
+The claims to be included in the AGB calculation will be claims allowed during the prior twelve-month calendar year period.
+The numerator will be comprised of all allowed claims from Medicare fee-for-service claims and all private health insurers paying claims inclusive of amounts for co-insurance, co-payments, and deductibles.
 The gross charges for said claims will be included in the denominator.
-The AGB is calculated no less frequently than annually and is available upon request from each HSHS local ministry or Divisional Business Office (DBO).
+The AGB is calculated no less frequently than annually and is available upon request from each HSHS local ministry or Single Billing Office and publicly on the website at www.hshs.org .
 The contact information for each local ministry or divisional business office is listed in this policy, Appendix B.